Locally normal subgroups of totally disconnected groups. Part I: General theory: Introduction

 \subsection{Group topologies}

-We now specialise to the case of first-countable \tdlc groups.
-In this situation we obtain some results on the relationship between the commensurated compact subgroups and the locally normal subgroups; amongst other things it is shown (Lemma~\ref{profcomm}) that a closed subgroup $K$ of a first-countable profinite group $U$ is commensurated by $U$ if and only if $U$ normalises an open subgroup of $K$.
-In particular, in an arbitrary \tdlc group $G$, any compact commensurated subgroup is commensurate with a locally normal subbgroup, whose commensurability class is thus a $G$-fixed point in the structure lattice $\lnorm(G)$.
-As a consequence, the commensurated locally normal subgroups have an interpretation in terms of group topologies.
+We now specialise to the case of first-countable \tdlc groups and give some results on the relationship between the commensurated compact subgroups and the compact locally normal subgroups.
+For instance (Lemma~\ref{profcomm}), a closed subgroup $K$ of a first-countable profinite group $U$ is commensurated by $U$ if and only if $U$ normalises an open subgroup of $K$.
+Hence, any compact commensurated subgroup of a first-countable \tdlc group $G$ is commensurate with a locally normal subgroup, whose commensurability class is thus a $G$-fixed point in $\lnorm(G)$.
+As a consequence, the commensurated compact locally normal subgroups have an interpretation in terms of group topologies.

 \begin{thmintro}[See \S~\ref{subsec:refine}] Let $G$ be a first-countable \tdlc group.
 Then there is a natural bijection between the elements of $\lnorm(G)$ that are fixed by the action of $G$, and refinements of the topology of $G$ that are locally compact and compatible with the group structure. \end{thmintro}